maksmaksmaksmaksmaks/OPTCG-Asset-Changer/README.md

 # OPTCG Asset Changer

-A tool for modifying textures in the OPTCG sim.
+A tool for modifying textures in the OPTCG sim

 ## Instructions